johanjohnthomas/F29AI_StudyNotes/Week1/Week1.md

 - **Known vs Unknown**
 	-  **Known Environment**: The agent has complete knowledge about the outcomes of all actions.
 Full observability is not required.
 	- **Unknown Environment**: The agent lacks knowledge about the outcomes of actions and must learn from interactions.
 Full observability is possible.
+##### Agent Types
+- **Reflex Agents**
+	- The simplest kind of agent is the simple **reflex agent**.
+These agents select actions on the basis of the current percept, ignoring the rest of the percept history.
+	- A **Reflex Agent with State** is an agent that not only responds to its current percept but also maintains an internal state to keep track of the history of percepts.
+This internal state reflects some of the unobserved aspects of the current state, allowing the agent to handle partial observability.

+- **Goal Based Agents**
+	- A **goal-based agent** is one that uses knowledge about its current state and the environment, along with a set of desirable situations (goals), to choose actions.
+- **Utility Based Agents**
+	- A **utility-based agent** aims to maximize a specific utility.
+The utility can be anything from maximizing profits to minimizing energy consumption.
+Unlike a **goal-based agent**, a **utility-based agent** doesn’t have a particular goal.
+Instead, it is designed to find the best solution based on a specific utility.

+- **Learning Agent**
+	- A learning agent is an agent that improves its performance over time based on its interaction with the environment